zaynaqasim/RemoteHealthMonitoringSystem/README.md

 Setup Instructions
 Follow these steps to set up and run the Remote Health Monitoring System (RHMS) on your local machine:

-1. Clone the Repository
+Clone the Repository

+bash
 git clone https://github.com/your-username/RemoteHealthMonitoringSystem.git
 cd RemoteHealthMonitoringSystem

-2.Configure MySQL Database
+Configure MySQL Database

 Open MySQL Workbench or your preferred client

 Create a new database:

+sql
 CREATE DATABASE rhms_db;
 Paste the database schema into it

-3. Create .env File
+Create .env File
 Create a file named .env in the root folder with:

 DB_URL=jdbc:mysql://localhost:3306/rhms_db